Relays

 There are different kinds of relays suited for different applications:

-• High frequency and RF relays: most commonly used in radio system, computing, testing and industrial equipment where high voltages are involved and standard relays cannot support an efficient function.
+• HF & RF Relays: most commonly used in radio system, computing, testing and industrial equipment where high voltages are involved and standard relays cannot support an efficient function.
 An example of application is in radio devices: relays separate the circuits responsible for receiving and transmitting high frequency signals.

-Whatever the relay is you are looking for, we offer a broad range from the most trusted suppliers worldwide, such as Panasonic, Omron, TE Connectivity and our very own RS Pro.
+Whatever the relay is you are looking for, we offer a broad range from the most trusted suppliers worldwide, such as Panasonic, Siemens, Omron, TE Connectivity, Schneider Electric and our very own RS PRO.
 Want to learn more about electrical relays?
-Read our comprehensive guide to learn more.
+Read our Electrical Relays Guide & Guide to Latching Relays to learn more.

 Each